Alissonsz/chip8-emule/README.md

 # Chip8 emulator

-A Chip8 emulator wrote in [rust](https://www.rust-lang.org/), using [OpenGL](https://www.opengl.org/) for graphics rendering and [GLFW](https://www.glfw.org/) for creating a context to OpenGL and handle user input.
+A Chip8 emulator written in [rust](https://www.rust-lang.org/), using [OpenGL](https://www.opengl.org/) for graphics rendering and [GLFW](https://www.glfw.org/) for creating a OpenGL context and handle user input.

 ## Modules
 ##### CPU